-Monday’s World Agricultural Supply and Demand Estimates (WASDE) had a few changes for corn, soybeans, and wheat.
-The biggest shakeup took place in the wheat markets, while corn ending stocks were lower than expected.
-Corn production remained unchanged at 13.925 billion bushels but ending stocks are reduced to 1.48 billion bushels, much lower than pre-report estimates of 1.487 billion bushels.
+Monday’s World Agricultural Supply and Demand Estimates (WASDE) has had a significant impact on crop markets.
+Corn production remained unchanged at 13.925 billion bushels but ending stocks are reduced to 1.456 billion bushels, slightly lower than pre-report estimates of 1.487 billion bushels.
 The decrease in ending stocks is a result of a 25 million bushel boost in corn exports. … Continue reading